Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/about-cloud/about-dbt-cloud.md

 <Card
     title="Manage environments"
-    body="Set up and manage separate production and development environments in dbt Cloud to help engineers develop and test code more efficiently, without impacting users or data." link="/docs/environments-in-dbt"
+    body="Set up and manage separate production and development environments in dbt to help engineers develop and test code more efficiently, without impacting users or data." link="/docs/environments-in-dbt"
     icon="dbt-bit"/>